dailybarid/x-to-wp-extension/README.md

    - **WordPress URL**: `https://yourblog.com`
    - **Username**: your WP username (not email)
    - **Application Password**: the one from Step 1
-   - (Optional) Default category, tags, and post status
+   - (Optional) Default category, tags, post status, and auto-hashtag extraction
 3. Click **Save**

 ### Step 4: Use